- Intermittent fasting has been linked to health benefits including weight loss and managing type 2 diabetes.

 - Some research suggests that IF may also increase testosterone levels.

 - A deeper dive into the research suggests that this isn’t the case, and that IF may actually lower T in some men.

-Most people try intermittent fasting or IF (consuming all of your calories within a certain number of hours each day) with one of two goals in mind: weight loss or better health.
-The evidence is mixed on the former— a new study (1) in the New England Journal of Medicine suggests it’s no better than daily calorie caps for dropping pounds, though some prior research (2) suggests it can melt fat—and pretty solid on the latter: some research suggests IF may help people manage type 2 diabetes, lower blood pressure, curb inflammation, and reduce oxidative stress (3, 4, 5, 6).
+Most people try intermittent fasting or IF (restricting your calorie intake to a specific window of hours each day) with one of two goals in mind: weight loss or better health.
+The evidence is mixed on the former— a new study (1) in the New England Journal of Medicine suggests it’s no better than daily calorie restriction for dropping pounds, though some prior research (2) suggests it can melt fat—and pretty solid on the latter: some research suggests IF may help people manage type 2 diabetes, lower blood pressure, curb inflammation, and reduce oxidative stress (3, 4, 5, 6).